Newish0/better-crowdmark/README.md

 # Better Crowdmark
 Enhance Crowdmark functionalities; less time wasted on homework upload.

+## Highlights
+- Extend file format supports by automatically rendering them to images
-Automatically render markdown, code with syntax highlighting, svg to images, allowing painless homework upload.
+ - markdown (with KaTex), code with syntax highlighting, svg etc...
-No longer are you restricted to only PDF and images.
+- Upload from clipboard via paste
+- Table of content side bar for questions at a glance and navigation

 ## Getting started